Julian Scheer: Later life

 Scheer left NASA on February 22, 1971, to become the campaign manager of Terry Sanford’s unsuccessful candidacy in the 1972 presidential election.
 He remained engaged with the space program as a consultant and a trustee of the Smithsonian Institution's National Air and Space Museum.
 He worked for a Washington communications consulting firm until 1976, when he became a vice-president of Ling-Temco-Vought (LTV), in charge of its Washington operations.
 He was LTV's public face during the Reagan administration antitrust suit against it, and later during its bankruptcy and subsequent reorganisation, and an unfavorable United States Supreme Court ruling.
 He became a consultant again in 1992.

 In the early 1990s, Scheer became involved in environmental causes, and was a key strategist in Piedmont Environmental Council's struggle with Disney's America.
 He became a co-founder of Protect Historic America, a group that marshalled opposition to Disney's America from popular historians like David McCullough and Shelby Foote.

-On September 1, 2001, Scheer suffered a heart attack while riding a tractor at his cattle ranch in Catlett, Virginia, where he had lived since 1965, and died.
-He was survived by Suzanne Huggan, his second wife of 36 years, two sons children and a daughter from his first marriage to Virginia Williams, which ended in divorce, and a daughter from his second marriage.
+On September 1, 2001, Scheer suffered a heart attack while riding a tractor at his farm in Catlett, Virginia, where he had lived since 1965, and died.
+He was survived by Suzanne Huggan, his second wife of 36 years, two sons and a daughter from his first marriage to Virginia Williams, which ended in divorce, and a daughter from his second marriage.